 Amend(0)

 I have gone through the various comments recorded by our professional colleagues.
-They are talking about various ideas for cost-cutting, and I understand the significance of most of the ideas and respect the views expressed therein.
+They are discussing various ideas for cost-cutting, and I understand the significance of most of the ideas and respect the views expressed therein.
 However, I have different thoughts.

 1) Cost-cutting per se is not possible for organizations where expenditure is at a bare minimum level, and they spend money for legal compliance.